Who can purchase Saskatoon Land residential lots?

 Saskatoon Land requires a minimum down payment of 13% of the total price of the lot.
 Individuals will also need to pay GST on the total price of the lot.

 The full balance (principal plus interest) is to be paid on or before the date set out in the agreement.
 Payment terms for the lots may vary.
 Please contact Saskatoon Land for more information.

 When can I begin construction?

 Upon signing the Agreement for Sale or possession date (if delayed for servicing completion), Saskatoon Land will allow possession of the lot for the construction proposed.
-Building permits can be obtained from the Building Standards Branch.
-Construction must be finished and the home must pass the final building inspection within three years from the date of the Agreement for Sale or possession date.
+Saskatoon Land’s architectural approval of dwelling plans is required prior to the submission of a building permit application from the Building Standards Department.
+Please see Saskatoon Land's Architectural Controls for more information.
+Construction must be finished, and the home must pass the final building inspection within three years from the date of the Agreement for Sale or possession date.
 If the home is not complete within three years, a $50,000 penalty will apply.

 When am I responsible for the property taxes?